mlpack/mlpack/doc/embedded/crosscompile_example.md

-## Crosscompile mlpack example for an embedded hardware
+## Cross-compile mlpack example for an embedded hardware

 In this article, we explore how to add mlpack to a CMake project that cross-compiles code to embedded hardware.
 See also these related other guides, which may be useful